Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 8.A.
 Why haven’t you heard from the FDA?

 The FDA Amendments Act of 2007 gave the FDA authority to require additional safety studies on marketed drugs when needed, but these were not ordered for sleeping pills.
-The Act provided authority to require risk evaluation and mitigation strategies, but the FDA disclosed no such strategy to deal with cancer and mortality risks of sleeping pills.
-To give another example, in a September, 2012 law suit and press release, Public Citizen alleged that the FDA was acting unlawfully in failing to protect the public from an Alzheimer’s Disease drug, because it had “chosen to support the profit interests of a large pharmaceutical company.”
+The Act provided authority to require risk evaluation and mitigation strategies, but the FDA disclosed no such evaluation and mitigation strategy to deal with cancer and mortality risks of sleeping pills.
+To give another example, in a September, 2012 lawsuit and press release, Public Citizen alleged that the FDA was acting unlawfully in failing to protect the public from an Alzheimer’s Disease drug, because it had “chosen to support the profit interests of a large pharmaceutical company.”

 8.B.
 What if your family was injured?

 We now need litigation for failures to disclose sleeping pill risks.
-If your family member died while regularly taking sleeping pills, and the risk was not disclosed, consult your attorney.
-If your family member developed a cancer while taking sleeping pills, especially esophageal or lung cancers or lymphoma, and the risk was not disclosed, consult your attorney.
+If your family member died while regularly taking sleeping pills, and that risk was not disclosed, consult your attorney.
+If your family member developed a cancer while taking sleeping pills, especially esophageal or lung cancers or lymphoma, and that risk was not disclosed, consult your attorney.
 In Wyeth v.
 Levine, the U.S. Supreme Court ruled that drug manufacturers are liable if failing to warn patients, even when the FDA has not required a warning in the labeling.
-If the drug companies, the many doctors taking gifts and money from drug companies, the FDA, and the insurance systems will not alert the public to the risks of sleeping pills, injured families might have to give the warnings with legal assistance.
-You may contribute to better warnings if injured patient families and whistle blowers file enough law suits, recovering damages like the $4.85 billion which one company paid to settle Vioxx claims.
+If the drug companies, the many doctors taking gifts and money from drug companies, the FDA, and the insurance systems will not alert the public to the risks of sleeping pills, injured families might have to give the warnings through legal assistance.
+You may contribute to better warnings if injured patient families and whistle blowers file enough lawsuits, recovering damages like the $4.85 billion which one company paid to settle Vioxx claims.
 You might help save hundreds of thousands of lives.

 Needs For Hypnotics Research

 There must be quite a few billionaires who have seen family members develop cancer or die after taking sleeping pills.
-One would think that charitable donors would want clear information about when sleeping pills are safe and whether any sleeping pills are worth the risks.
+One would think that charitable donors would want better information about when sleeping pills are safe and whether any sleeping pills are worth the risks.
 A few tens of millions of dollars donated to universities or private foundations could advance medical research about sleeping pill safety a long way.

 About This eBook

 I wrote these little books – both this title and Brighten Your Life – and put the books on the web, so that people in need could learn about the dangers of sleeping pills and about alternative treatments.
 Much of the two books is written in the same tone and language with which I explain about sleeping pills to my patients.
 I offer opinions and guidance even where the scientific proof is incomplete.
-People want a doctor’s best advice, even when we are not certain of everything.
+People want a doctor’s best opinion, even when we are not certain of everything.

 About Dr. Kripke and Disclosures of Financial Interest

 Daniel F. Kripke, M.D. is a licensed physician certified by the American Board of Psychiatry and Neurology and an Emeritus Professor of Psychiatry at the University of California, San Diego.
-He also does some research with the Scripps Clinic Viterbi Family Sleep Center.
+For many years, he has done research with the Scripps Clinic Viterbi Family Sleep Center.
 Dr. Kripke was elected a Fellow of the American Psychiatric Association.
 Dr. Kripke has co-authored hundreds of medical articles and has given invited lectures in 18 countries.
 The American College of Physicians and the European Guidelines on Diagnosis and Treatment of Insomnia have been generous in citing Dr. Kripke’s research in their new insomnia treatment guidelines.
 In 1973, Dr. Kripke established one of the first sleep clinics in the United States.
 He has been treating patients with sleep disorders and doing research on sleep ever since.

 Please do not contact Dr. Kripke for personal advice.
-Dr. Kripke is no longer seeing patients, and the California Medical Board thinks it is unethical for a physician to give advice to a patient he has not personally examined.
+Dr. Kripke is no longer seeing patients, and the California Medical Board thinks it is unethical for a physician to give personal advice to a patient he has not personally examined.
 You could make an appointment for a personal consultation with physicians at the Scripps Clinic Viterbi Family Sleep Center or look for other sleep physicians at numerous web sites such as those sponsored by the American Academy of Sleep Medicine (AASM).

 The Dark Side of Sleeping Pills